tuwaiq-ios/day12-lab1/README.md

 # Day12 Lab1

 ## Task
-1. Build a list with UICollectionView as shown in the figure.
-When the user click on any cell, the name of the cell should be dispalyed in an alert.
-Also, user can hide any cell by dragging the cell from the right to the left.
+1. Build a list with UITableView as shown in the figure:
+        1. When the user click on any cell show the cell name in an alert
+        2. Swipe left to delete a cell

 ![image](https://user-images.githubusercontent.com/44459664/135745794-8329599c-25aa-443d-9d0f-a15b3b1ee4a1.png)